At U.N., Trump Administration Professes 'No International Right To An Abortion'

 "We do not support references to ambiguous terms and expressions such as 'sexual and reproductive health and rights' in U.N. documents, because they can undermine the critical role of the family and promote practices like abortion in circumstances that do not enjoy international consensus and which can be misinterpreted by U.N. agencies," Azar said.

 The remarks came at a U.N. summit focused largely on climate change and health care.
-Azar was joined by representatives from countries including Brazil, Poland, and Iraq in making the statement, which was signed by a total of 19 countries including the United States.
+Azar was joined by representatives from countries including Brazil, Poland and Iraq in making the statement, which was signed by a total of 19 countries including the United States.

 "There is no international right to an abortion, and these terms should not be used to promote pro-abortion policies and measures," Azar added.
 "Further, we only support sex education that appreciates the protective role of the family in this education."